Giardiasis is a gastrointestinal infection. It is one of the most common parasitic diseases in the world.

 Factors that increase your risk of getting this disease include:

 Symptoms usually start 5 to 28 days after infection.
 Not all people who are infected have symptoms.
-But, all people who are infected can transmit the disease.
+However, all people who are infected can transmit the disease.

 Symptoms may include: